Best Golf Balls for Beginners 2025 (Top Picks After Testing)

 Compared to the color Crystal version, the Crystal White can be tough to find in deeper rough, especially when searching for the ball in dead vegetation.

-That said, the Crystal White does deliver a very enjoyable overall playing experience with a solid feel and dependable ball flight.
+That said, the Crystal White delivers a very enjoyable overall playing experience, with a solid feel and dependable ball flight.

 Srixon Soft Feel Golf Balls